baggepinnen/LowLevelParticleFilters.jl/docs/src/parameter_estimation.md

 as we can see, the result is quite noisy due to the stochastic nature of particle filtering.

 ## MAP estiamtion
+In this example, we will estimate the variance of the noises in the dynamics and the measurement functions.

-To solve a MAP estimation problem, we need to define a function that takes a parameter vector and returns a filter
+To solve a MAP estimation problem, we need to define a function that takes a parameter vector and returns a filter, the parameters are used to construct the covariance matrices:
 ```@example ml_map
 filter_from_parameters(θ, pf = nothing) = KalmanFilter(A, B, C, 0, exp(θ[1])^2*eye(nx), exp(θ[2])^2*eye(ny), d0) # Works with particle filters as well
 nothing # hide